-A parable, as defined by http://www.dictionary.com, is a short allegorical story designed to illustrate or teach some truth, religious principle, or moral lesson.
-The parable we are talking about today is to teach a truth about people and how they behave.
+As defined by http://www.dictionary.com, a parable is a short allegorical story designed to illustrate or teach some truth, religious principle, or moral lesson.
+The parable we are talking about today is to teach the truth about people and how they behave.
 The age-old story of the boiling frog goes like this.
 If you take a live frog and throw him in a pot of boiling water, how does the frog react?
 He jumps out because it’s too hot, and it will severely injure or kill him if he stays in the water.
-If you take that same frog and put him in a room temperature pot of water, he’s happy; he’s dare I say it, content.
-Now slowly turn the heat up 1 degree at a time until you reach boiling, what’s the frog do?
+If you take that same frog and put him in a room temperature pot of water, he’s happy; he’s, dare I say it, content.
+Now slowly turn the heat up 1 degree at a time until you reach boiling.
+What’s the frog do?
 If you said, “He’ll jump out,” then sorry to say it, you’re wrong.
-He stays in the pot until he dies from the heat, he’s blind to the danger.
+He stays in the pot until he dies from the heat; he’s blind to the danger.

 Why do we treat our financial lives the same way?
-Why do we go about, in what everyone knows is the longest bull market in history, pretending things won’t change?
+Why do we go about what everyone knows is the longest bull market in history, pretending things won’t change?
 One of the oldest pieces of investing advice is “buy low, sell high.”
-Yet we continue to allow our money to ride the wave of market enthusiasm, silently knowing in the back of minds that it will eventually change.
-Every market has a correction, which is finance terminology for a crash, just like 2000-01 and 2008.
+Yet, we continue to allow our money to ride the wave of market enthusiasm, silently knowing in the back of our minds that it will eventually change.
+Every market has a correction, finance terminology for a crash, just like 2000-01 and 2008.

 “Investing is a game of probability.
 Sometimes when you make favorable bets, you still lose them.
-Even a blue-chip could go to zero tomorrow.
-With Delta Financial, the company didn’t have enough financial strength — that was probably a mistake on my part.
+Even a blue chip could go to zero tomorrow.
+With Delta Financial, the company didn’t have enough financial strength, which was probably a mistake.
 I think of it as a favorable starting blackjack hand where unfavorable cards showed up afterward.”

 The answer is simple; corporations understood the advancement in technology, and medicine rendered the pension system impossible to support.
-For the first time in history, a record number of people were not only living to retirement age but well beyond it.
+As a result, for the first time in history, a record number of people were not only living to retirement age but well beyond it.
 We are seeing people live 10, 20, and even 30 years into retirement.
-Take a quick study of history and demographics, and you will see that this is the first time in the history of the world this has happened.
-With our constant boiling frog syndrome of complacency, we forget that at the turn of the twentieth century, the average life span was 47 years old.
+Take a quick study of history and demographics, and you will see that this is the first time in the world’s history.
+With our constant boiling frog syndrome of complacency, we forget that the average life span was 47 years old at the turn of the twentieth century.
 Think about that, 47 years old!
-The average life span in 2019 is 78.5 years old that’s roughly a 40% increase in 120 years.
+The average life span in 2019 is 78.5 years old, which’s roughly a 40% increase in 120 years.

-Throughout the 1500-1800s, the average lifespan hovered between the ages of 30-40.
-In less than 500 years we have more than doubled our lifespans.
+Throughout the 1500-the 1800s, the average lifespan hovered between the ages of 30-40.
+In less than 500 years, we have more than doubled our lifespans.

 In this age of abundance, we do not feel the pressures of life the way our ancestors did.
-We are learning to survive with a whole new set of rules and technology that changes daily.
-But none of these changes threaten our survival like facing down a charging bull or perhaps jumping into a pot of scalding water.
-Today we face the long kill, hidden in plain sight, slowly turning up the heat.
+Instead, we learn to survive with a whole new set of rules and technology that changes daily.
+But none of these changes threaten our survival, like facing down a charging bull or perhaps jumping into a pot of scalding water.
+Instead, today we face the long kill, hidden in plain sight, slowly turning up the heat.

-What I mean by this is that most of the survival issues now are very longevity based.
-The pot of water is continuing to get hotter every day, but we don’t see it because it’s not threatening to kill us right now.
+What I mean by this is that most of the survival issues now are very longevity-based.
+The pot of water continues to get hotter every day, but we don’t see it because it’s not threatening to kill us right now.
 Our emotions and bodies were not built with instincts for the future.
 We are very much built to survive in the here and now.

 Think of your personal story?
 Where can you see this play out?
 Next, think of the people in your life or the stories you’ve heard where this happened.
 Can you recognize them?

-Sometimes it’s easy, the smoker who knows they should quit and doesn’t until they get lung cancer.
+Sometimes it’s easy; the smoker knows they should quit and doesn’t until they get lung cancer.
 Or the overweight person who continues to eat and not exercise until they have a heart attack.
-How about the person who put their savings in a retirement plan, managed by someone who gets paid whether they win or lose, and lost 30-40% of in 2000-2001 or 2008?
+How about the person who put their savings in a retirement plan, managed by someone who gets paid whether they win or lose, and lost 30-40% of it in 2000-2001 or 2008?